xoriors/course-rust/docs/students.md

 Fork the repo or create a new branch in this repo.

-- Locate the chapter assignment for the GitHub issue in the course project.
+- Locate the chapter assignment for the GitHub issue in the course project or in [Issues](https://github.com/xoriors/course-rust/issues).
 Let's say it's [Chapter 1-3: Assignment](#5)
-- In the assignment folder, create a new folder with your GitHub account ID in [/assignments/Chapter_1-3/solutions](../assignments/Chapter_1-3/solutions), replacing `Chapter_1-3` with the corresponding week's chapters
+- Create a new folder with your GitHub account ID in [/assignments/Chapter_1-3/solutions](../assignments/Chapter_1-3/solutions), replacing `Chapter_1-3` with the corresponding week's chapters
 - Add the needed files to complete the assignment
 - Create a PR back to this repo for the `main` branch, titled with the assignment issue title and including `#ID`.
 Also, add the assignment issue ID as `#ID` in the PR's description.
   In this case, the title is `Chapter 1-3: Assignment #5 `, and the id to add to the description is `#5` (this will be converted to a link to the issue by GitHub on view)